abhijithsnair1111/Retail-Data-Warehouse-Project/README.md

 ### Documentation
-Additonal documentation includes **Data Catalog** with further breakdown of each tables and their columns of the final tables along with detailed documentation regarding the **Naming Conventions** used throughout the process for naming all the objects within the Warehouse
+Additonal documentation includes **Data Catalog** with further breakdown of each tables and their columns of the final tables along with detailed documentation regarding the **Naming Conventions** used throughout the process for naming various objects

 - [Data Catalog](docs/data_catalog.md)